 That’s not a strategy.
 That’s a 5 in disintegration, bouncing between ideas because none of them solve the fundamental problem: human behavior can’t be engineered.
 Not by anyone.
 Certainly not from a CEO’s chair during a leveraged buyout.

-Worth noting: you can read the whole purchase as less “personality study” and more “leveraged bet on free-speech ideology that ran into bank loan payments.”
+Worth noting: you can also read the whole purchase as less “personality study” and more “leveraged bet on free-speech ideology that ran into bank loan payments.”
 The types don’t explain everything.
 They explain why it felt the specific way it felt—scattered, combative, technical in a very 5 way, and lonely in a way that sits under all of Musk’s public life.

 Four Men, Four Platforms, Zero Emotional Fluency

+Here’s the uncomfortable pattern.
+Three 5s and an 8.
+Not one of these personality types is naturally oriented toward understanding human emotion from the inside.
 The 5s treat human behavior as data.
 The 8 treats it as leverage.
 None of them treat it as, well, human.
 That’s why every platform keeps running into the same walls: addiction, misinformation, toxicity, loneliness, teen mental-health crises.
 These aren’t technical failures.
 They’re personality blind spots scaled to planetary size.

 What You Actually Do With This

-But once you can see the type behind the platform, you can use the platform on your own terms instead of its:
+Once you can see the type behind the platform, you can use the platform on your own terms instead of its:

 - Facebook / Meta will never solve loneliness.
 It was built by a 5.
 It will always optimize for engagement, not connection.
 Use it for logistics—events, groups, messaging—and log off before the feed starts modeling your mood.